Ten Core Convictions

 God’s covenant promises endure “from generation to generation.”
 Worship that arises out of an intentionally intergenerational community, in which people of all ages are welcomed as full participants, and whose participation enriches each other, reflects that worship breaks down barriers of age.

-And Ezra the priest brought the law before the assembly, both men and women and all who could hear with understanding. . .
-And Ezra blessed the LORD, the great God; and all the people answered, "Amen, Amen," lifting up their hands; and they bowed their heads and worshiped the LORD with their faces to the ground. . . the Levites, helped the people to understand the law, while the people remained in their places.
-And they read from the book, from the law of God, clearly; and they gave the sense, so that the people understood the reading. . .
+They told the scribe Ezra to bring the book of the law of Moses, which the LORD had given to Israel.
+Then Ezra blessed the LORD, the great God, and all the people answered, "Amen, Amen," lifting up their hands.
+Then they bowed their heads and worshiped the LORD with their faces to the ground. . . the Levites, helped the people to understand the law, while the people remained in their places.
+So they read from the book, from the law of God, with interpretation.
+They gave the sense, so that the people understood the reading. . .
 And all the people went their way to eat and drink and to send portions and to make great rejoicing, because they had understood the words that were declared to them.
-(Neh.
-8:1, 6, 7, 8, 12)
+(Nehemiah 8:1, 6, 7, 8, 12)

 The Bible is the source of our knowledge of God and of the world’s redemption in Christ.
 Worship should include prominent readings of Scripture, and engage worshipers through intentional reading practices, art, and music.
 It should present and depict God’s being, character, and actions in ways that are consistent with scriptural teaching.
 It should follow biblical commands about worship practices, and it should heed scriptural warnings about false and improper worship.
 In particular, Christian worship should be deeply connected to its ancient roots in psalmody.

 Let the word of Christ dwell in you richly, teach and admonish one another in all wisdom; and with gratitude in your hearts sing psalms, hymns, and spiritual songs with thankfulness in your hearts to God.
 (Colossians 3:16)

 - How prominent is the reading and teaching of scripture in our worship?